 When Christians learned that they did not have to observe Jewish laws, including the Jewish sabbath, the Bible tells us they rejoiced, Acts 15:31.

 Sabbath Keeping?
 No, most certainly not!
 Most Christians, from New Testament times to the present, did not keep the seventh day Sabbath.
-Sabbath keeping was an ordinance of the Jews.
+Sabbath keeping was an ordinance of the Jews, marking them out as a special people set apart for God.
 Christians in the New Testament are never commanded to keep the Sabbath.

 In fact, Acts 21:20-25 makes it clear that Gentile believers were specifically told, in writing, that they did not have to keep the Jewish law, which includes the Sabbath.